bob-cd/bob/runner/README.md

 - Run `docker run --rm -it --name bob-storage -p 5432:5432 -e POSTGRES_DB=bob -e POSTGRES_USER=bob -e POSTGRES_PASSWORD=bob postgres:alpine` to run the latest PostgreSQL instance on port `5432`.

 ### Ways of connecting Entities to the cluster
-- To build an uberjar run `clojure -Spom && clojure -A:uberjar` to obtain an `entities.jar`.
-Running `java -jar entities.jar` should connect to it all nicely.
+- To build an uberjar run `clojure -Spom && clojure -A:uberjar` to obtain a `runner.jar`.
+Running `java -jar runner.jar` should connect to it all nicely.
-- To run directly without building a JAR, run `clj -m entities.main` from this dir.
+- To run directly without building a JAR, run `clj -m runner.main` from this dir.

 ## Setting up the dev environment with the REPL
 - This uses [Component](https://github.com/stuartsierra/component) to manage state across the app.
-- When loaded into the editor/REPL, find the `reset` fn in this [namespace](/entities/src/entities/system.clj).
+- When loaded into the editor/REPL, find the `reset` fn in this [namespace](/runner/src/runner/system.clj).
 Eval this when there is change to reload the state cleanly.

 ### Running integration tests
 - Run `make test` from this dir. (needs docker)